sparkflows/sparkflows-docs/docs/gcp/tutorials/gcs-complex-transformation.rst

       :alt: GCS Tutorials
       :width: 70%

 Workflow Creation
 ^^^^^^^^^^^^^^^^^^^^^^^^

 #.
-Create a workflow as below using various Sparkflows Processors.
+Create a workflow as shown below using various Sparkflows Processors.
 Other processors can be added based on the use case implementation.

    .. figure:: ../../_assets/gcp/cdt-tutorials-workflow.png
       :alt: GCS Tutorials
       :width: 70%

 Read BigQuery Node Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^